microsoft/clrmd/doc/FAQ.md

 ## I am receiving `UnauthorizedAccessException` when attaching to a Linux process

-You need `PTRACE` capabilities (see `CAP_SYS_PTRACE`) and various associated security checks passing in order to attach to a Linux process.
-One option to pass the checks is running as root.
-If however you are just trying to avoid the problems mentioned above regarding inspecting your own process then you may want to start the inspecting process from the process to be inspected.
-In this case you can use the ability to explicitely grant another process access by doing a P/Invoke call for `prctl` with the `PR_SET_PTRACER` option.
+You need `ptrace` capabilities to attach to the target process.
+The following are different ways to grant access to the inspecting process:
+- Run the inspecting process as root.
+- Run the target process from the inspecting process.
+- If you are trying to [inspect your own process](#can-i-use-this-api-to-inspect-my-own-process), you may perform a P/Invoke call to `prctl` with the inspecting process ID and the `PR_SET_PTRACER` option.